A look at the first-of-its-kind, focused report on the state of K-12 cybersecurity

 According to public disclosures, the primary K-12 cybersecurity incident types in 2018 break down as follows:

 - 18.85% – Other Incident

 - 9.84% – Denial of Service

 K-12 Cybersecurity Lessons for 2019 & Beyond

 The upward trend in the number of K-12 cybersecurity incidents is unlikely to level off in the coming years.
-As school districts increasingly rely on technology and broaden the scope of student data collected, they will only become more lucrative targets.
+As school districts increasingly rely on technology and broaden the scope of student data collected, schools will only become more lucrative targets.
 The lack of cybersecurity funding and resistance to changing the paradigm in K-12 certainly doesn’t help.